Handbook

 Violation Procedure

-Any disposition violation reported to or discovered by the faculty during practicum or internship coursework will be met with an immediate removal from the worksite.
+Any disposition violation reported to or discovered by the faculty during practicum or internship coursework will result in immediate removal from the course.
 Alternative work that satisfies course requirements will be provided until such time that the disposition violation is successfully addressed.

 Minor Violations